AlexSkrypnyk/scaffold/docs/index.md

 # Introduction

-Welcome to the official documentation for Scaffold, your go-to repository for kick-starting your projects!
+Welcome to the documentation for Scaffold, your go-to repository for kick-starting your projects!

 If you're tired of setting up your project environment from scratch each time